File A Report

 How to File a Title IX Report

-Reports of sexual harassment or discrimination can be made with Campus Police, the Title IX Coordinator, a Deputy Title IX Coordinator, or via the online report form.
+Reports of sexual harassment or discrimination can be made with the Title IX Coordinator, the Title IX Investigator Manager, Campus Police, or via the online report form.
 A report will include the name of the reporting party, name of the complainant and the name of the respondent, if known.
 Reports can be made in person, by email, by phone, by mail, or by using the online report form linked below.